 Brush at least twice a day

 Take your time.
 Brush for at least 2 minutes twice each day, with a soft bristled toothbrush.
 Angle the brush toward the gumlines to stimulate the gum tissue as well as to remove anaerobic bacteria along the gumlines.
 Continue doing so even if the gum tissue bleeds or is sensitive.
 Focus on just one or two teeth at a time, being careful not to rush or scrub to aggressively.

 Clean between your teeth

 Removing bacteria between the teeth and under the gumlines is essential to having a healthy mouth.
 You can choose between floss, a floss pick, or water flosser, as long as you are using it at least once a day.
 Focus on the areas under the gumlines, between the teeth.

 Use the right mouthwash

-An antibacterial mouthwash that contains essential oils can significantly reduce the amount of plaque and gingival inflammation when used alongside brushing and flossing.If you have any concerns, contact your GP or dentist.
+An antibacterial mouthwash that contains essential oils can significantly reduce the amount of plaque and bacteria when used alongside brushing and flossing.If you have any concerns, contact your GP or dentist.